deepakkaushik72/Capstone_Wine_Quality_Classification/README.md

 > - RED WINE: Residual Sugar seems to be statistically less significant(p-Values > 0.5)
 #### 6. FEATURE SELECTION AND ENGINEERING:
 > - There are **11 Features Identified** for building the ML models: 'fixed acidity', 'volatile acidity', 'citric acid', 'residual sugar', 'chlorides', 'free sulfur dioxide', 'total sulfur dioxide', 'density', 'pH', 'sulphates', 'alcohol', 'color'].
 Target Variable is "Quality" (1 through 10)
-> - However basis the EDA analysis and domain knowledge, I will be using only 9 of the 11 features for model building and selection.
+> - However basis the EDA analysis and domain knowledge, I will be using **only 9 of the 11 features** for model building and selection.
-    > - All numerical Features excluding the "Density" feature as it has a strong multicollinearity with Alcohol.
+> - All numerical Features **excluding the "Density" feature** as it has a strong multicollinearity with Alcohol.
-    > - Only one of the Sulfur Dioxide features (Free Sulfur Dioxide) is used in Modelling as it has a strong Multi collinearity with Free Sulfur Dioxide.
+> - Only one of the Sulfur Dioxide features (**Free Sulfur Dioxide**) is used in Modelling as it has a strong Multi collinearity with Free Sulfur Dioxide.
 > - Color feature will be one-hot encoded and seems to be important for Quality ratings.
 > - Quality will be the target variable.""")Defined and Input Features and Target Variable
-> - Created a preprocess for Scaling the Numerical features and OneHotEncoding for categorical features
+> - Created a preprocess for Scaling the Numerical features and OneHotEncoding for categorical features i.e "Color"
-> - Created a Train and Test Split of the Input features and Target Variable (Applied 25% test split and Stratify = y)
+> - Created a Train and Test Split of the Input features and Target Variable (Applied 20% test split and Stratify = y)
 #### 7. NEXT STEPS
 > - Feature Engineering and Selection
 > - Model Fitting and Evaluation